Ryomensukuna2003/ragstack/readme.md

 # Smart Document Search & Q&A (Local, Private, Modern AI Stack)

-## Overview
+> [!IMPORTANT]
+> You will need a good GPU to run this project effectively.
+I was running it on Ryzen 7 CPU with integrated graphics, and it was very slow.
+I recommend using a GPU with at least 8GB of VRAM for optimal performance.

 Smart Document Search & Q&A is a privacy-focused, local-first application that enables users to upload documents (PDF, DOCX, TXT), ask natural language questions about their content, and receive context-aware answers powered by the latest open-source Large Language Models (LLMs).
 All processing is performed locally, ensuring full data privacy and zero cloud dependency.

 This project blends modern full-stack web development with cutting-edge GenAI workflows:
 - **Frontend:** React, Tailwind CSS for a clean and intuitive user interface.
 - **Backend:** Node.js & Express for robust file handling and orchestration.
-- **AI Layer:** Integrates Ollama (running LLaMA3 or Mistral) for local LLMs, ChromaDB for high-speed vector search, and LangChain.js to orchestrate retrieval-augmented generation (RAG).
+- **AI Layer:** Integrates Ollama (running LLaMA3 or Mistral) for local LLMs, qdrant for high-speed vector search, and LangChain.js to orchestrate retrieval-augmented generation (RAG).

 ---